Appointment of the Chief Executive Officer

 • Degree or equivalent knowledge and experience

-The following criteria are considered desirable.
+The following criteria are desirable.

 • Current membership of relevant professional body or alumni.